cdisc-org/DataExchange-ODM-LinkML/README.md

+# ODM structure descriptions
+Explore this repo to find the format that best suits your project

 # Motivation for expressing ODMv2 beyond XML
 ## FAIR clinical data (findable, accessible, interoperable, reusable)
 ODM should be expressed in every popular structured data format so that it is the easiest resource for developers to reach to.
 Adopting CDISC exchange standards for apps and automation minimises technical debt and makes clinical data FAIR end-to-end.